American Masters

-One of the most serene places in America, the peaceful prairie of North Dakota, has become a brash, noisy place full of drilling rigs and trucks.
+One of the most serene places in America has become a brash, noisy place full of drilling rigs and massive trucks.
+A 30-minute television documentary and transmedia project, Black Gold Boom explores how North Dakota's oil boom has changed lives and altered the peaceful prairie.

 Todd Melby is lead producer of Black Gold Boom, a public media project documenting North Dakota's oil boom.
 He’s also a reporter and digital innovator whose stories have aired on U.S. public radio stations, including national shows such as Marketplace.
 He directed Rough Ride: The Oil Patch Tour, an interactive documentary about the North Dakota boom that… Show more